stratosphereips/StratosphereLinuxIPS/docs/detection_modules.md

 If you want to contribute: improve existing Slips detection modules or implement your own detection modules, see section :doc:`Contributing <contributing>`.

+## Zeek Scripts

+Slips is shipped with it's own custom zeek scripts to be able to extend zeek functionality and customize the detections

+### Detect DoH

+In the ```detect_DoH.zeek``` script, slips has it's own list of ips that belong to dns/doh servers,

+When slips encouters a connection to any IP of that list on port 443/tcp, it assumes it's a DoH connetion,

+and times out the connection after 1h so that the connection won't take too long to appear in slips.